quotient-im/libQuotient/CONTRIBUTING.md

     `std::deque` for a timeline).
 Especially when it comes to API intended for usage from QML (e.g. `Q_PROPERTY`), STL containers or iterators are unlikely to work and therefore unlikely to be accepted into `dev`.
-  * Notwithstanding the above (you're not going to use them with QML anyway), prefer `std::unique_ptr<>` over `QScopedPointer<>` as it gives stronger guarantees.
+  * Notwithstanding the above (you're not going to use these with QML anyway), prefer `std::unique_ptr<>` over `QScopedPointer<>` as it gives stronger guarantees; also, some features of `QScopedPointer` are deprecated in Qt 6.
 * Always use `QVector` instead of `QList` unless Qt's own API uses it - see the [great article by Marc Mutz on Qt containers](https://marcmutz.wordpress.com/effective-qt/containers/) for details.
 With Qt 6, these two become the same type matching what used to be `QVector` in Qt 5.
+Unfortunately, since QVector becomes an alias in Qt 6 that comes with some breakage in template code; the fix usually boils down to specifying template parameter of `QVector` explicitly.

 ### API conventions